JobeRitchie/ABEL/README.md

 ## Basic Workflow

-**Note before you start:** ABEL works best if pose and video files are named consistently in this format `AB123_conditioning` — where `AB` is experiment name, `123` is subject name, and `conditioning` is the session type (if applicable).
+**Note before you start:** ABEL works best if pose and video files are named consistently in this format `AB123_conditioning` - where `AB` is experiment name, `123` is subject name, and `conditioning` is the session type (if applicable).
 Also note that most options in ABEL have popup helper dialogues when hovering them.

-1. Track body part key points in external software (e.g., DeepLabCut, SLEAP), and put the tracking files in the same folder as the videos.
+1. Track body part key points in external software (e.g., DeepLabCut, SLEAP).
+   Put the pose tracking files into the folder where the video files are.
 2. Create a new project in ABEL.
-Set the assay and species, and the default clip duration and crop margin.
+Set the assay, species, default clip duration, and crop margin.
 3. **Data import tab**
    - Import videos
    - Import DLC
-   - Click auto match — this reads subject and session type from the filenames, so you do not have to assign them as groups later
+   - Click auto match.
+Grabs subjects and session type so that you don't have to assign it as a group later
    - Calibrate pixels vs known distance
      - Can apply to all or a selection if recordings are the same setup
-     - If sessions were recorded in different rooms or on different cameras, calibrate each and apply to selected, so every context carries its own pixel scale
+     - Recordings in different rooms or on different cameras have to be calibrated twice.
+Select those sessions and click apply to selected, so each context is calibrated to different pixels for different cameras
 4. **Behaviors tab**
    - Click new
    - Add behavior name, short name, color, and hotkey